Canadian capital gains tax is always on the minds of investors even as they deal with market downturns

 A properly structured investment portfolio lets you take advantage of the low tax rate on capital gains and dividends.
 At the same time, it shelters your higher-taxed interest income in an RRSP.
 If you make dividends or capital gains in an RRSP, you gain the tax shelter of the RRSP.
 However, when you withdraw the funds from your RRSP they are taxed at the same rate as interest income.
 This means you would lose out on the lower tax rates offered.

-Should you be selling your stocks in the first place?
+3. Determine whether you should be selling your stocks in the first place

 Stock prices tend to move in short spurts, interrupted by lengthy periods when they mainly move sideways.
 For this reason, sometimes investors focused on price ignore the fundamentals quality of their investments.
 They then may make changes just for the sake of change.